A heart attack is a medical emergency. If you think you are having a heart attack, call for emergency medical services right away.

 On the way to, or within minutes of your arrival at the hospital, you will be hooked up to an electrocardiogram (EKG), which monitors your heart's electrical activity.
 A healthy heart creates a specific pattern on an EKG.
 A heart attack and heart damage will cause disruptions to this pattern.

-Once you get to the hospital, other diagnostic tests will be done to confirm if you had a heart attack.
+Other diagnostic tests will also be done to confirm if you had a heart attack.
 Tests may include:

 Blood tests look for markers of a heart attack.
 Specific substances are found in the blood within hours or days after a heart attack.
 Blood tests may need to be repeated in order to track the enzymes.
 Progressive elevation of the enzymes indicates heart cell death and heart muscle damage.
 Substances include: